INTRODUCTION TO BILL C-92

 Steps to Take to Exercise Jurisdiction

-to exercising jurisdiction over child and family services is for the Nation to identify who the Indigenous governing body is.
+The first step to exercising jurisdiction over child and family services is for the Nation to identify who the Indigenous governing body is.
 Bill C-92 purposely defines the term “Indigenous governing body” broadly (see section 1 – Definitions):

 Indigenous governing body means a council, government or other entity that is authorized to act on behalf of an Indigenous group, community or people that holds rights recognized and affirmed by section 35 of the Constitution Act, 1982.